Nicholas-Cochrane/Twitch-Reader/README.md

 pip install voicevox-client
 pip install pyaudio
 ```
+pyaudio is also used for message sounds if wanted

 ## Usage
 Set the bot's nickname, your twitch API token and channel name